Last updated: May 6, 2026

 The bank says the transfer was authorized

 Ask for the denial in writing.
 Ask what facts the bank relied on.
 Then answer those facts with your own.
 Explain if a scammer stole login credentials, took over the phone, used remote access software, pressured the older adult, or changed account contact information.
-If the report was late because of travel or hospitalization, point out that the CFPB says unusual circumstances can extend the notice period.
-If the response still does not make sense, use the CFPB complaint system.
-If it is a national bank or federal savings association, use OCC HelpWithMyBank.
+If the report was late because of travel or hospitalization, say that clearly.
+If the response still does not make sense, file a CFPB complaint.
+If it is a national bank or federal savings association, use OCC bank complaints.

 The case is delayed and nobody calls back